minimal97/7dtd_nejinejicreate/README.md

 # 7dtd_nejinejicreate
-for 7 day to die mini mod
+for 7 days to die mini mod